AKA-HRS/SwiftCart/README.md

-# Modern E-Commerce Store
+# SwiftCart - Modern E-Commerce Store

-A modern, responsive e-commerce website built with React, Vite, and Tailwind CSS.
+SwiftCart is a modern, responsive e-commerce website built with React, Vite, and Tailwind CSS.
 Features beautiful animations with Framer Motion, a complete shopping cart system, and a sleek dark/light theme.

 ## 🚀 Features